Jehay Castle

 Jehay Castle, locally known as Château de Jehay, lies north of the town of Amay, in the province of Liège in the Wallonia region in Belgium.

-Jehay Castle is situated in a marshy area, which strategic importance was already acknowledged by the Celts, who first built here.
-The Celtic building was later transformed into a Roman castrum.
-The castrum itself was, later again, turned into a Carolingian stronghold.
+Jehay Castle is located in a marshy area, whose strategic importance was already recognized by the Celts, who were the first to build here.
+The Celtic structure was later transformed into a Roman castrum.
+This castrum was again turned into a Carolingian stronghold.
+The exact date when the first real castle was built on this site is unknown.

-At present Jehay Castle is used as a national museum and can be visited for a fee.
+Today, Jehay Castle functions as a national museum and can be visited for a fee.
 Photography inside the castle is prohibited.
+It's a very beautiful castle, although the exterior is more interesting than the interior.

 Gallery